influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/dagTask.md

 withOnExit(onExit)
 ```

-OnExit is a template reference which is invoked at the end of the template, irrespective of the success, failure, or error of the primary template.
-DEPRECATED: Use Hooks[exit].Template instead.
+"OnExit is a template reference which is invoked at the end of the template, irrespective of the success, failure, or error of the primary template.
+DEPRECATED: Use Hooks[exit].Template instead."

 ### fn withTemplate